unodocs/unoserver/README.md

 This is perfect for local development, or running it on a private network in production.

+> There is no authentication available, nor planned, never run this container on a public network

 ## Example

 Using [Dockerhub Image](https://hub.docker.com/r/unodocsl/unoserver):